Piano

 Dr. Chen Liang – Piano

-As a recording artist for KNS Classical in Spain and a performing artist for Chengdu City Concert Hall in China, Chinese-born pianist Dr. Chen Liang gives numerous concerts worldwide, including most recently, recitals in Rome, Italy, Chengdu, China, at Interlochen Arts Academy, Lynn University and on Seattle’s Classical KING FM98.1 broadcast show.
-As a concerto soloist, Chen has played with the Chong Qing Philharmonic in China, the Greece Symphony Orchestra in New York and the Lynn Philharmonic in Florida.
-Chen has won many prestigious competitions including the Clara Schumann International Piano Competition, the Manhattan International Music Competition, the “ArsClassica” International Piano Competition in Italy, the Music and Stars Grand Prix in Spain, the Piano Texas Music Festival Concerto Competition and the Chautauqua International Piano Competition.
+Chinese-born pianist Chen Liang is a recording artist for KNS Classical in Spain and a performing artist for Chengdu City Concert Hall in China.
+He has played with Chong Qing Philharmonic in China, the Greece Symphony Orchestra in New York and Lynn Philharmonic in Florida.
+Chen is the winner of the Clara Schumann International Piano Competition, the Manhattan International Music Competition, the Lira International Piano Competition, the Big Arts Classical Music Scholarship Competition, and the Lynn Concerto Competition.
+He also won top prizes in many other competitions including “ArsClassica” International Piano Competition in Italy, Piano Texas Music Festival Concerto Competition and the Chautauqua Music Festival Piano Competition.

 Pei-Chun Liao – Piano